Code-Institute-Submissions/RachelHickeyPhotpgraphy/README.md

 the **input** section on the contact form and for the **copyright**.
 It compliments the images on the webite and makes the navigation stand out above the hero image.

-The **secondary** color **#00BFFF** - *Deep Sky Blue* is used as the header 2 -**h2** color for the different sections of the website, the **hover effect** on the navigation links, text-inout on the form and for the social media icons in the footer.
+The **secondary** color **#00BFFF** - *Deep Sky Blue* is used for the **hover effects** on the navigation links, text-inout on the form and for the social media icons in the footer.

 *List of all the color codes:*
 * #f16c6b - Soft red.
 * #00BFFF - Deep sky blue
-* Navigation transparent background -  rgba(0, 0, 0, 0.6)!important.
+* Navigation transparent background -  rgba(0, 0, 0, 0.6).
 * #0044ff - Navey blue - h2.
+* 81D4FA - Heading (h1).
 * #edeff1 - Solitude - About & Contact background.
 * #fafafa - Snow - Submit font color.
-* #ee9797 - Sea Pink - Sumbit & social media links background hover.
+* #ee9797 - Sea Pink - Sumbit/social media links background hover.

 # Wireframes
 I created my wireframes on [Wireframe.cc](https://wireframe.cc/).
 I created basic wireframes for desktop, tablet and mobile devices.
-To view my wireframes please see my **Wireframes**+3
+To view my wireframes please see my **Wireframes** folder.
-. folder.

 # Features of the Website
 The website consistes of 4 sections-Home, About, Portfolio and Contact.
 When the user clicks on one of these tabs the website will scroll to that section.

-The layout of the website was created using Bootstrap's grid system and styled by CSS.
+The layout of the website was created using Bootstrap's grid system, HTML5 and styled by CSS.

 **Navigation:**
 Created using [Bootstrap](https://getbootstrap.com/docs/4.3/components/navs/) to make it responsive.
 This fixed, transparent navigation sits above the hero image.